Se los chupó la bruja: Plot

 Viruta and Capulina are two brothers who are trying to invent a system in which water works as a substitute for gas for vehicles.
 Don Caritino, their landlord, has tried to get their fourteen-month due rent.
-Viruta and Capulina refuse to pay their due rent, so Don Caritino proposes them to convince their goddaughter Gloria to date him, and he'll let them forget about the rent.
-But Viruta and Capulina are surprised when they are told they have inherited, along with their cousin Reynaldo, their great uncle's monetary estate and mansion in "El callejón de las ánimas".
+Viruta and Capulina refuse to pay their due rent, so Don Caritino proposes them to convince their goddaughter Gloria to date him.
+In return, he will let them forget about the rent.

+Viruta and Capulina are surprised when they are told they have inherited, along with their cousin Reynaldo, their great uncle's monetary estate and mansion in "El callejón de las ánimas".
 There is a hidden treasure in the mansion that their great uncle tried to find.
-The mansion's butler and his wife, urgingly tying to find the treasure, scare Viruta, Capulina, Gloria, and Reynaldo out of the house so that their plan they can go on with their searching.
+The mansion's butler and his wife, are urgingly tying to find the treasure.
+The couple scares Viruta, Capulina, Gloria, and Reynaldo out of the mansion, so that their plan they can go on with their searching.

 Their luck turns around when Reynaldo calls the sheriff to arrest the butler and his wife.
-Viruta and Capulina show their water-energy invention to the sheriff in the butler's car, but the butler had poured gasoline into the gas compartment a few moments before.
+Viruta and Capulina show their water energy invention to the sheriff in the butler's car, but the butler had poured gasoline into the gas compartment a few moments before.
 So Capulina lights a match and pours it in, and an explosion occurs.

-The explosion cracked a column where the treasure was hidden, Viruta and Capulina found the treasure and gives some to the sheriff But Reynaldo's greatest treasure is Gloria (Viruta and Capulina's goddaughter), who has developed a romantic relationship with him.
+The explosion cracked a column where the treasure was hidden, Viruta and Capulina found the treasure and gives some to the sheriff.
+Reynaldo's greatest treasure is Gloria (Viruta and Capulina's goddaughter), who has developed a romantic relationship with him.